oktadev/okta-blog/_source/_posts/2021-08-13-reactive-java.md

 by: contractor
 communities: [java]
 description: "Reactor Schedulers for Spring Reactive Java Applications"
-tags: [spring-boot, spring-framework, spring-security, oidc, oauth2, reactive, webflux, blockhound]
+tags: [spring-boot, spring-framework, spring-security, oidc, oauth2, reactive, webflux, blockhound, java]
 tweets:
 - "Blocking code got you down?
 Unleash the #BlockHound 🐕"
 - "Don't let blocking cause a reactor meltdown.
 Here are some tips to find the cause ☢️"
 - "Building a #reactive #java app?
 Don't let blocking code stop you! 🛑"
 image: blog/featured/okta-java-skew.jpg
-type: awareness
+type: conversion
 ---

 Modern applications must work smoothly on high loads and with a high number of concurrent users.
 Traditional Java applications run blocking code and a common approach for scaling is to increase the number of available threads.
 When latency comes into the picture, many of these additional threads sit idle, wasting resources.

 A different approach increases efficiency by writing asynchronous non-blocking code that lets the execution switch to another task while the asynchronous process completes.

 Project Reactor is a Java framework from Pivotal that implements the [Reactive Streams](https://www.reactive-streams.org/) specification.
 This initiative provides a standard for asynchronous stream processing with non-blocking backpressure for the JVM and JavaScript runtimes.
 It is the foundation of the reactive stack in the Spring ecosystem and WebFlux applications.
 Some studies suggest that performance differences are negligible in Spring applications unless the application makes more than 500 API requests per second.
-Thus, It's not mandatory to do asynchronous programming, but it is the right approach for specific use cases.
+Thus, it's not mandatory to do asynchronous programming, but it is the right approach for specific use cases.

 In this post, we'll summarize some core Reactor concepts, introduce the Scheduler abstraction, and describe how it is used to encapsulate blocking code and prevent Java reactive applications from stalling.